 • Introducing a two-scale model for unravelling the oxidation of unsaturated fatty acids in mixtures.

-• Validating the model's predictions through extensive testing across a range of temperatures (80°C-200°C) and oxygen exposure conditions using diverse fatty acid methyl ester mixtures.
+• Validating the model through testing across a range of temperatures (80°C-200°C) and oxygenation conditions using fatty acid mixtures.

-• The two-scale approach elucidates species lineage and delivers a comprehensive entropy and enthalpy interpretation for all cross-reactions.
+• The two-scale approach elucidates species lineage and delivers an entropy and enthalpy interpretation for cross-reactions.

-• A compilation of reaction rate constants and activation energies is provided for major unsaturated fatty acid methyl esters, hydroperoxides, and degradation products.
+• A compilation of reaction rate constants and activation energies is provided for unsaturated fatty acid, hydroperoxides, and radicals.

 Introduction